Samanway-Koley/liquid-glass-generator/README.md

 - Automatic updates on resize, scroll and stylesheet changes.
 - Shared source for preview and exports.
 - Playwright regression suite for Chromium, Firefox and WebKit on Linux and macOS.

----

-## 19. License

-Released under the **MIT License**.

-Copyright (c) 2026 Samanway Koley.

-Permission is granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the software without restriction, subject to the conditions of the MIT License.